 Regular Payroll: The Engineering Division is staffed with 9 full-time employees.
 The budget includes estimated merit increases for eligible employees.
-In fiscal year 2023, the Administrative Assistant position is reclassified to an Office Operations Specialist and is transferred into the Management division.
+In fiscal year 2023, the Administrative Assistant position is transferred into the Management division.

 Temporary Payroll: This appropriation is for temporary staff to assist during construction season including a part-time Engineering Technician and an Engineering Intern.